Safaricom takes largest share of Sh1.7 trillion mobile money transactions

-NAIROBI, KENYA: The value of mobile money transacted in the second quarter of 2017/18 financial year stood at Sh1.7 trillion, a new report by communication authority states.
+NAIROBI, KENYA: The value of mobile money transacted in the second quarter of 2017/18 financial year stood at Sh1.7 trillion, a new report by the Kenya Communication Authority says.

 ALSO READ: Telkom Kenya and Airtel seek merger to take on Safaricom